 Patrick Schwerdtfeger’s Background

-Today, Patrick is a futurist specializing in technology trends.
+Today, Patrick is a business futurist specializing in technology trends including big data, artificial intelligence and blockchain.
 He’s the founder of Trend Mastery Inc. and host of the Strategic Business Insights video blog.
-Trend Mastery is a strategic consulting agency, identifying a world of transformational opportunities, and Strategic Business Insights has over 20,000 subscribers and four million views on YouTube.
-Patrick works as an independent business analyst, following technology trends and sharing his insights with clients around the world.
+Trend Mastery is a strategic consulting agency, identifying a world of transformational opportunities, and Strategic Business Insights has over 25,000 subscribers and five million views on YouTube.
+Patrick works as an independent business analyst, following emerging technology use cases and sharing his insights with clients around the world.

 Publications, Education and Experience